leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - Enabling the `graphql-api-testing.zip` plugin only when the website is for development
 - Using configuration files instead of hardcoding data for GitHub Actions (all of those `vendor/bin/monorepo-builder` calls in my workflows)
 - How the WP REST API endpoints modifying the plugin configuration work
-- Why the response to test is provided via `.json` files (so the whole response must match), instead of through the PHPUnit `.php` file (which would allow me to test just a certain condition, such as the key `data.errors` appearing or not)
+- Why the response to test is provided via `.json` files (so the whole response must match), instead of through the PHPUnit `.php` files (which would allow me to test just a certain condition, such as the key `data.errors` appearing or not)

 If anyone is interested in any of this, ping me on any channel (Post Status Slack, WordPress Core Slack), and I can provide some more info.
+(In any case, all the code is in the repo, so feel free to explore it and ask me if you don’t understand some part of the code.)

 Also, what about unit tests?
 Yes, I am also running unit tests for my plugin, but this topic demands another article all by itself.
-Are you interested?
+Is this something of your interest?
 Let me know, and I may write a blog post about it.